lpedder/junos-filter-elements/README.md

 In a properly dimensioned network, fragmentation should not occur between routers and management hosts.

 In IPv4, the first-fragment is easily identified:
- * Fragment ID is non-zero
  * More Fragments bit set to 1
  * Fragment Offset field set to 0

 If you are not doing fragment processing, then there is no point in completing further layer 3/4 matches on this packet.
 It needs to go, and accepting it will only take up reassembly buffer space.
 It should be immediately dropped.

+Subsequent IPv4 Fragments will have:
+ * Fragment Offset field non-zero

-Because the RE filters are simply bitwise matching on the packet header, there is a theoretical possibility subsequent fragment payloads could match a filter term.
-So to be absolutely sure, any packet with a fragment ID and fragment offset should be immediately discarded before further terms are evaluated.
+Because the RE filters are simply bitwise matching on the packet header, there is a theoretical possibility subsequent fragment payloads could match a firewall filter term.
+So to be absolutely sure, any packet with a non-zero fragment offset should be immediately discarded before further terms are evaluated.

  * [Discard Term for IPv4 Fragments](fragments/inet/input.conf)